 CONS: Expensive, not as portable as other options.

-Unlike the Neo Smart, the Flux Smart is built with a traditional 7kg flywheel and controlled by an electro-break that minimises maintenance.
-It's compatible with Shimano and SRAM 9, 10 and 11-speed cassettes and tops out at 1500W.
-This is lower than the Neo Smart, but it's rare for a rider to exceed this when training indoors.
+Unlike the Neo Smart, the Flux 2 Smart is built with a traditional 7.6kg flywheel and controlled by an electro-break that minimises maintenance.
+It's compatible with Shimano and SRAM cassettes and tops out at 2000W.
+This is lower than the Neo Smart, but considerably higher than the 1500W of the original Tacx Flux.
+It's also rare for most riders to exceed 2000W, so the Flux 2 can provide ample challenge.

 As you would expect, the Flux Smart has both Bluetooth and ANT+ communication options.
 It's compatible with common training software, such as TrainerRoad and Zwift.

 While the cheaper price makes it an attractive option, there are some downsides compared to the more expensive Neo Smart.
 The fixed legs mean it's less portable than the Kickr - although they provide a stable ride.
-More importantly, the 10% maximum incline is a lot lower than the Neo Smart's 25%, which may be an issue for Zwift users.
+More importantly, the 16% maximum incline is a lot lower than the Neo Smart's 25%, although it can go high enough for most Zwift courses.

 Despite these drawbacks, the Flux Smart provides excellent value for money if you want a direct-drive smart trainer.